 When you are publishing to Azure, you will want to make sure that you choose 64 bit because you will be using up more memory.
 Every one of your agents, every one of your users, keeps that memory on the server and their session, everything they do, and all of the memory keep those objects on the webserver.
 You will be using more memory as a trade-off for that phenomenally fast development model.

 You can also press F12 in the browser tools and make sure that you’re connected to your WSS protocol for the web socket.
-You also want to have ARR Affinity because we keep around in-memory objects for user sessions; you want to make sure that essentially you are turning on sticky sessions.
+Also, you want to have ARR Affinity because we keep around in-memory objects for user sessions; you want to make sure that essentially you are turning on sticky sessions.

 The first request comes in, a user will be assigned by the load balancer to one of your web instances, and that user will use that web server instance the whole time they have that tab open for that session.

 They may be assigned to a different one if they close the browser tab and come back and essentially recreate everything from scratch, but you’ll be on one web instance.

 Learn How Blazor Server-side Interacts with the Browser

 You can inspect all the different frames coming that are coming just by looking at the performance tab in the Chrome developer tools.
 It is really important that you understand how many frames are necessary per page because if you have a ton, it will make for a slow page.
 So, you want to use that as a point of optimization.

 Also, you will want to look at how many round trips your application is making to the server.
 You can go to the network tab in the tools, and you can click on the web socket connection, and you can see all these different binary messages.
 If you select one, you can see what it is doing at every stage, every message that’s called a round trip.